khangbpdang/File-Sharing/README.md

 );
 ```

-## SELECT queries for various page (also available in the file themselves)
+## SELECT queries for various pages (also available in the file themselves)
 ### Select comments for filepage.php
 ```mysql
 SELECT * FROM (select